GET H2 projects

 GET H2 Nukleus and expansion

-2025: GET H2 Nukleus
+Phase 1: GET H2 Nukleus

-Logo GET H2 NukleusBy 2025, the GET H2 partners bp, Evonik, Nowega, OGE and RWE want to jointly connect the production of green hydrogen with industrial consumers in Lower Saxony and NRW.
-The approximately 130-kilometre pipeline network from Lingen to Gelsenkirchen is to become the first H2 network in the regulated sector with non-discriminatory access and transparent prices.
+Logo GET H2 NukleusIn the first step, the GET H2 partners are jointly connecting the production of green hydrogen with industrial customers in Lower Saxony and North Rhine-Westphalia.
+The approximately 130-kilometer network from Lingen to Gelsenkirchen is one of the first parts of the hydrogen core network – an H2 network in the regulated area with non-discriminatory access and transparent prices..

-2027: Connection to the Netherlands and launch in Salzgitter
+Phase 2: Connection to the Netherlands and launch in Salzgitter

 • The network is expanded to the Dutch border.
 The connection to the import point Vlieghuis will be implemented by GET H2 partner Thyssengas.
 The transmission system operator is converting existing gas pipelines between Kalle, Ochtrup and Vlieghuis to transport 100% hydrogen.
 This step will create the connection to the Dutch hydrogen network HYNETWORK.
 This pipeline network connects Germany, the Netherlands, Belgium and France and connects the port of Rotterdam as an important import point.